-The people of Jordan are some of the most hospitable and welcoming that I have met while traveling.
-Where ever you go people say “Welcome to Jordan!” and they give you Turkish coffee or tea.
+The people of Jordan are some of the most hospitable, and most welcoming that I have met while on my travels.
+Where ever you go people say, “Welcome to Jordan!”, and they also give you Turkish coffee or tea.

-So it was not surprising that my friend’s former colleague asked us over for a family dinner.
-We were very fortunate to be invited to this lavish Jordanian meal with every food that I wanted to try!
-We were served our meals on their best china and crystal, a formality that I have not seen since I was young.
+We were served our meal on their best china and crystal, a formality that I have not seen since I was young.
 My mother used to bring out the good china and silver when it was a special occasion.
-In this case, we were the special occasion- how beautiful and wonderful was that?
+In this case, we were the special occasion- how wonderful was that?

-This Jordanian dish was one of my favorite meals in Jordan and is noted as their National Dish.
-We first tried this dish as a group when we spent a cold night in the Wadi Rum desert, sleeping in goat haired tents.
-This hot meal of chicken, lamb and root vegetables was so warming and comforting on that chilly desert night!
-We sat throughout the goat haired tent or around the fire and enjoyed this hearty meal that the Bedouins had cooked for us.
+This traditional dish was one of my favorite meals in Jordan, and is noted as their National Dish.
+We first tried it as a group when we spent a cold night in the Wadi Rum desert, while sleeping in goat haired tents.
+This hot meal of chicken, lamb, and root vegetables was warming and comforting on that chilly desert night.
+We sat throughout the goat haired tent walls, and around the fire while enjoying this hearty Bedouin cooked meal.

-Zarb is cooked underground with flaming hot coals and is similar to the Hawaiin Imu or underground oven.
-The dish consists of of lamb or chicken, rice, onions and carrots.
-This style of cooking creates fall of the bone meat with moist and flavorful rice due to the juices and onions.
-I highly recommend this dish while in Jordan!
+Zarb is cooked underground with flaming hot coals on top, and is similar to a Hawaiian Imu or underground oven.
+This delicious meal consists of lamb or chicken, rice, onions, and carrots.
+This style of cooking creates fall of the bone meat with moist and flavorful rice, due to the juices and onions.
+I highly recommend this dish while in Jordan.

-A Jordanian special meal, Maqluba is a traditional dish that is served upside down!
-It is layered with meat, spices, rice and vegetables.
-The slow cooking of this dish allows the juices to absorb into the rice and vegetables creating a fully flavorful one pot meal.
+A very special Jordanian meal, Maqluba is the traditional dish that is served upside down.
+In a large pot meat, spices, rice, and vegetables are layered, then it is slowly cooked.
+The slowness allows the natural juices of the meat to absorb into the rice, and vegetables, which creates a flavorful one pot meal.

-The ‘show’ happens when the large heavy pot of warm and tender ingredients is turned over, upside down.
-Then there are all the “Oooohs” that are said and a possible applause could happen.
-It may take a couple of people to turn the pot upside down but the hard work is worth it!
-Especially when you watch the layers of rice and meat fall out onto the serving dish.
+The ‘show’ happens when the large heavy pot of warm, and tender ingredients is turned over, upside down.
+Then all the “Oooohs” of excitement are said, with a possible applause.
+It may take a couple of people to turn the pot upside down, but the hard work is worth it.
+Especially when watching the layers of rice and meat fall out onto a large serving dish.

-One of my favorite Middle Eastern dishes, even in the states!
-Shawarma is a traditional Middle Eastern street food comprising of thinly shaved lamb or other meats and wrapped in a pita.
+Shawarma is one of my favorite Middle Eastern dishes, even when served in the States.
+It is a traditional Middle Eastern street food comprising of thinly shaved lamb or other meats, and wrapped in a pita.

 I skipped the camel burger for shawarma, true story!
 My fellow travelers went out for camel burgers but I was not feeling it.
 A couple of days prior, I rode a camel at sunrise and felt that I had bonded with it.
 To me eating a camel would be like eating a horse, so shawarma it was.
 Another traveler that I had met accompanied me to the best shawarma stand in Amman.
 The German traveler I was with said he would get the first round and graciously paid for it.